 - A spouse is required to share the recovery with the surviving children

-- No surviving spouse: the surviving children can initiate the claim
+- If there is no surviving spouse, the surviving children can initiate the claim

-- Neither a surviving spouse nor children: the deceased’s parents can initiate the claim
+- If there is neither a surviving spouse nor children, the deceased’s parents can initiate the claim

-- No surviving family members: the executor of the deceased’s estate can sue on behalf of the estate
+- If there are no surviving family members, the executor of the deceased’s estate can sue on behalf of the estate

 Important: In Georgia, varying Statutes of Limitations can apply.
 Contact our wrongful death attorneys as quickly as possible to determine whether your case is still eligible.